-F. It is understood by all parties that if the Γ student breaches this agreement and defa Education Program funds expended, a cotthe State Licensing Board, and a civil acti ults on repayment of the I mplaint against the studen V-E Child Welfare at will be reported to G. This agreement shall commence upon disbute Education Program monies to or on behalf of the student as required employment or reimbursement by the student and understanding that it shall be interpreted and entitle within the jurisdiction and venue of the state of attached hereto all of the terms and conditions as witness thereof, this agreement is signed and entitle the state of the state of attached hereto all of the terms and conditions as witness thereof, this agreement is signed and entitle the state of the state and shall terminate upon such student.
-This agreement is a forceable under the laws of Georgia.
-This agreement cagreed upon between the particular states. ecessful completion of the made with the the state of Georgia contains or has rties herein.
-In Name of IV-E Child Welfare Education Program Student Signature Date Social Security Number Signature of the Provost Date Georgia Department of Human Resources/ Date Division of Family and Children Servi Signature
+- F. It is understood by all parties that if the IV-E Child Welfare Education Program student breaches this agreement and defaults on repayment of the IV-E Child Welfare Education Program funds expended, a complaint against the student will be reported to the State Licensing Board, and a civil action may be initiated against the student. - G. This agreement shall commence upon disbursement of any portion of the IV-E Child Welfare Education

+Program monies to or on behalf of the student and shall terminate upon successful completion of the required employment or reimbursement by the student.
+This agreement is made with the understanding that it shall be interpreted and enforceable under the laws of the state of Georgia within the jurisdiction and venue of the state of Georgia.
+This agreement contains or has attached hereto all of the terms and conditions agreed upon between the parties herein.
+In witness thereof, this agreement is signed and entered into on the date entered below.

+Name of IV-E Child Welfare Education Program Student

+Signature

+Social Security Number

+Signature of the Provost

-Meetings of the committee are held on a quarterly basis.
+Georgia Department of Human Resources/ Signature Date Division of Family and Children Services Meetings of the committee are held on a quarterly basis.
 A subcommittee to address local issues/exceptions and requests will meet on an as needed basis.
 The S.E.E.D Advisory committee is comprised of: